 Chinese style vegetable cleaver

 Ergonomic ‘D’ shaped handle, made from resin-protected pakkawood

 Made in Japan’s home of samurai sword manufacturing

 For meat-lovers, this Chinese meat cleaver could be everything you’re looking for.
-Forged from German stainless steel, known for its high carbon content, the blade offers excellent strength, durability, and rust resistance.
-It also holds an edge very well, so won’t require too much sharpening, either.
-Each blade is mirror polished by hand, for ultra-thin slicing with very little effort.
+Forged from German steel, the blade offers excellent strength, durability, and rust resistance.
+It also holds an edge very well, so it won’t require too much sharpening, either.
+Each blade is mirror-polished by hand, for ultra-thin slicing with very little effort.

 Chinese style meat and vegetable cleaver

 Rust and corrosion-resistant